microsoft/tsiclient/pages/tutorial/readme.md

 Used as:
 - the basis for the build-your-own TSI Sample Application source in the [Tutorial: Create an Azure Time Series Insights single-page web app](https://docs.microsoft.com/azure/time-series-insights/tutorial-create-tsi-sample-spa.md) article.

+## Change log

+5/15/18 - Initial creation for "Explore the Time Series Insights JavaScript client library" article.
+Added this repo/branch to the OPS config for azure-docs-pr.

+6/6/18 - Synced 'tutorial' branch with 'master'; synced pages/tutorial files with pages/samples files on 'tutorial' branch